This deck is confidential. Enter the access code to continue.

 The Fund

-Every company receives $150K via uncapped MFN SAFE.
-We help them build through mentors, credits, VC intros, and demo day.
-When they raise their Series A, the TNT Agreement gives us the contractual right to invest in 2% at whatever terms the lead sets.
-Use it or lose it.
+Every company receives $150K via uncapped MFN SAFE at admission.
+TNT supports them through mentors, credits, VC introductions, and Demo Day.
+When they raise their Series A, the TNT Agreement gives us the contractual right to invest in 2% at the same terms as the lead.
+The right expires at the close of that round.

 The Barbell Strategy